 On our second day visiting the city (and after another night of consuming too many Basque Tapas), we decided to head in the direction of Monte Urgull for a hike and to take in the wonderful San Sebastian views.
 The forested park is just a short stroll from the Old Town, with several trails for San Sebastian walks.

 Rated as an easy to moderate hike, some of the Mt.
 Urgull trail are stairs, while other sections are paved paths or sidewalks.
 As we wound our way around the San Sebastian hill to the crowning castle, Castillo de la Mota, we were shaded by large trees and welcomed by the fresh air on the ocean breeze.

 Sights On Monte Urgull San Sebastian

-While many people are most interested in hiking San Sebastian trails on Monte Urgull, there are a few not-to-miss sights while exploring the hill.
+While many people are most interested in simply stretching their legs on the hiking San Sebastian trails on Monte Urgull, there are a few not-to-miss sights while exploring the hill.

 Castillo de la Mota

 The 12th century fortress, Castillo de la Mota, was built to defend San Sebastian – and it’s a fascinating hilltop complex.
 Today, a museum inside the castle offers visitors a glimpse into San Sebastian history…and a sensational panoramic vista.
 The Castillo de la Mota Museum is a branch of the much larger San Telmo Museum that sits at the base of the hill.

 The Monte Urgull Cemeterio de los Ingleses (or English Cemetery) is a bit of a mystery.
 Headstones stand on the sloping hill, but it is uncertain who exactly is buried there.
 Many believe it is either English or French soldiers that died in San Sebastian during one of the World Wars.